MarkD117/marvel-quiz/README.md

 - Click on the code button which is underneath the main tab and repository name to the right.
 - In the 'Clone with HTTPS' section, click on the clipboard icon to copy the URL.
-- Open Git Bash in your IDE of choice.
+- Open Git Bash in your chosen IDE.
 - Change the current working directory to where you want the cloned directory to be made.
 - Type git clone, and then paste the URL copied from GitHub.
 - Press enter and the clone of your repository will be created.